|Geange, Shane||Victoria University of Wellington||Principal Investigator, Contact|

 |Biddle, Mathew||Woods Hole Oceanographic Institution (WHOI BCO-DMO)||BCO-DMO Data Manager|

 This dataset is from a manipulative experiment to investigate how nudibranchs and sea hares alter cyanobaterica production through a trophic cascade.
-This research was conducted in 2008 at the Gump Biological Research Station, Moorea, French Polynesia.
+This particular dataset focuses on how the size of sea hares effect predation risk at the Gump Biological Research Station.
 For additional data, please see files listed in Related Datasets.

 All experiments were conducted in plastic containers (190 mm x 190 mm x 90 mm; W x L x H).
 To allow the exchange of fresh seawater, approx. 80% of the surface area of the lids, and two opposing sides of containers were cut away and covered with 0.5 mm mesh screening.
 Containers were placed within large (2,670 l) outdoor flow-through seawater tanks (10 containers per tank).
 In each experiment, sea hares (Stylocheilus striatus), nudibranchs (Gymnodoris ceylonica), and cyanobacteria (Lyngbya spp.) were collected from the field.
 Prior to experiments, nudibranchs were starved for 3 days, and cyanobacteria were rinsed with filtered seawater, which removed associated flora or fauna.